Use these savvy tips to bag cheap Eurostar tickets and travel to France, Belgium and beyond for less!

 Use an InterRail or Eurail pass

-The passes cost anywhere from £47 to more than £200 depending on the type you want (One Country, Global or Premium) so it's not worth getting solely for cheaper Eurostar travel, but if you were getting one anyway then you may as well save extra.
+The passes can cost over £200 depending on the type you want (One Country, Global or Premium) so it's not worth getting solely for cheaper Eurostar travel, but if you were getting one anyway then you may as well save extra.

 You can book through the Eurostar website.

 Club Eurostar replaced two old schemes, Eurostar Plus Points and Eurostar Frequent Traveller.

 It's free to join and worth doing before you book a ticket.

 It works in a similar way to airline frequent flyer schemes, in that you earn points that can be spent on tickets or upgrades.

 The difference is that you earn one point per £1 spent on travel, rather than distance travelled.

 Your Club Eurostar points can also be transferred to American Express or Le Club Accor Hotels (or vice versa).

 If you spend £2,400 in a year, or take 32 return journeys, you'll join the 'Carte Blanche' tier, entitling you to free lounge access and fast-track lanes.